joniumGit/buildhat/docs/protocol.md

 Plug the motor into port 0.
 Then send

+``port 0``

+to address port 0,

+``plimit 1``

+to remove the power limit, and

-``port 0 ; plimit 1 ; set triangle 0 1 10 0``
+``set triangle 0 1 10 0``

-The motor will accelerate to full speed and back to zero continuously with a period of ten seconds.
+to generate a triangle wave setpoint.
+The motor will accelerate to full speed and decelerate back to zero continuously with a period of ten seconds.

+Now try

+``port 0``

+``combi 0 1 0 2 0 3 0``

+to select a combi mode with index zero containing data from modes 1, 2 and 3,

+``select 0``

+to select this combi mode, and

+``plimit 1 ; bias .4``

+to remove the power limit and set a reasonable bias value for the motor.
+You can now set up a position PID controller that reads a 2-byte value from offset 5 in this combi mode, which is the absolute position of the motor in degrees, from –180° to +179°.
+We scale this by 1/360=0.0027777778 to get a position in revolutions from –0.5 to +0.5, unwrap the phase with a modulo of 1:

-``port 0 ; combi 0 1 0 2 0 3 0 ; select 0 ; plimit 1 ; bias .4 ; pid 0 0 5 s2 0.0027777778 1 5 0 .1 3 ; set square 0 1 3 0``
+``pid 0 0 5 s2 0.0027777778 1 5 0 .1 3``

+Here the PID parameters are Kp=5, Ki=0 and Kd=0.1.
+The integral windup limit is set arbitrarily at 3.

+Now if you send

+``set square 0 1 3 0``

-The motor will alternately rotate one revolution clockwise and one revolution anticlockwise with a period of three seconds.
+the motor will alternately rotate one revolution clockwise and one revolution anticlockwise with a period of three seconds.

+### Using the colour sensor from the SPIKE Prime set

+``port 0 ; plimit 1 ; set -1 ; select 0``

+will turn on the sensor's light and continuously report a number corresponding to the colour detected.
+The sensor has many other modes.

+### Using the ultrasonic distance sensor from the SPIKE Prime set

+``port 0 ; plimit 1 ; set -1 ; select 1``

+will power up the sensor and continuously report a number corresponding to the distance to the object in front of the sensor in millimetres.

+To control the four LEDs on the sensor use the following sequence

+``select 5 ; write1 c5 pp qq rr ss``

+where ``pp``, ``qq``, ``rr`` and ``ss`` are four hexadecimal numbers from 0 to 0x64 (100 decimal) that control the brightnesses of the individual LEDs.

+### Using the force sensor from the SPIKE Prime set

+``port 0 ; select 0``

+will continuously report a number corresponding to the force detected.

+### Using the 3x3 colour light matrix from the SPIKE Essential set

+``port 0 ; plimit 1 ; set -1``

+will turn on the light matrix.
+If the device does not receive power shortly after connection is established it will disconnect.

+``select 0 ; write1 c0 p``

+where ``p`` is a number from 0 to 9 will light the matrix in bar-graph style according to the value of ``p``.

+``select 1 ; write1 c1 p``

+where ``p`` is a hexadecimal number from 0 to 0x0a will light the matrix in a solid colour according to the value of ``p``: 0=off; 1=red; 2=magenta; 3=blue; 4=cyan; 5=pale green; 6=green;
+7=yellow; 8=orange; 9=red, 0a=white.

+The most flexible mode is mode 2, where you can specify the colour of each LED individually.

+``select 2 ; write1 c2 12 23 34 45 12 23 34 45 12``

+gives a random pattern of dull colours and

+``write1 c2 67 72 78 82 89 92 9a a4 aa``

+gives some random bright ones.
+The first hex digit (from 0 to a) specifies the brightness and the second hex digit (from 0 to a) the basic colour.
+So for example

+``write1 c2 1a 2a 3a 4a 5a 6a 7a 8a 9a``

+gives shades of white and

+``write1 c2 a1 a2 a3 a4 a5 a6 a7 a8 a9``

+gives all the basic colours at full brightness.

+Mode 3 allows you to specify transitions.

+``write1 c3 1``

+enables row-by-row animated transitions, while

+``write1 c3 2``

+enables a fade to black and fade back up.

 ## Passive ID codes